-Wireless signals.
-In the literature, researchers leverage wireless signals to recognize body motions such as walking forward and backward [10].
-WiSee [9] and AllSee [22] recognize the pre-trained gestures by learning the training set of RSSI traces and use start gestures to help recognition achieve a high accuracy.
-Aforementioned systems rely on special hardwares such as USRPs, self-designed circuit boards, or ultra-wideband radar transceivers.
-Some researchers propose to recognize gestures by commercial devices.
-Some work [23]-[25] analyze the human behaviors and relative location by analyzing the signals changes of tags attached on objects, which are not device-free.
+Wireless Signal: To the best of our knowledge, Smokey is the first attempt that uses wireless signal to achieve device-free passive smoking detection.
+In the literature, researchers leverage wireless signal to recognize body motions such as walking forward and backward [10].
+WiSee [9] and AllSee [23] recognize the pre-trained gestures by learning the training set of RSSI traces and use start gestures to help recognition achieve a high accuracy.
+Aforementioned systems rely on special hardwa-re such as USRP, self-designed circuit boards, or ultrawideband radar transceivers.
+Some works [24]-[27] analyze the human behaviors and location by analyzing the signals changes of devices attached on objects, which are not devicefree.
+Some researchers propose to recognize gestures by commercial WiFi devices.
 WiGest [8] uses existing WiFi signal to recognize certain hand gestures on top of a laptop with a short distance.
 It also requires the target to perform start gestures to reduce false positives.
-WiSleep [7] leverages the WiFi signal to monitor a person's sleeping in a static environment with few other motions' interference.
+WiSleep [7] leverages the WiFi signal to monitor a person's sleeping in a static environment without other motions' interference.
 In Smokey, the potential violators may be neither compliant nor in the static environment.